 These studies are examining a number of different questions related to mechanisms of emotional reactivity and dysregulation in individuals with generalized anxiety disorder, major depression, or neither condition.

-If you would like to know more about or take part in one of our studies, please fill out a contact form or email email@example.com with your name and contact information, and someone will contact you shortly to see if you qualify for any of our ongoing studies.
+If you would like to know more about or take part in one of our studies, please fill out the corresponding form below with your information, and someone will contact you shortly to see if you qualify for any of our ongoing studies.

 ERT (Mennin & Fresco, 2009) is a recently developed and preliminarily supported manualized treatment that integrates components of cognitive-behavioral, acceptance, dialectical, mindfulness-based, and experiential, emotion-focused, treatments using a mechanistic framework drawn from basic and translational findings in affect science.
 This mechanism-targeted behavioral intervention focuses on the training of a number of regulatory skills including attentional flexibility, acceptance, cognitive distancing, and cognitive reframing skills.
 These skills are taught in the first half of treatment and are then utilized by patients in an exposure/behavioral activation phase in the second half of treatment.